megidont/Illimat-tarot-luminaries/major arcana.md

 ## 10. Wheel Of Fortune:

 When Wheel of Fortune is revealed, draw 2 more Luminaries and reveal them.
-Until Wheel of Fortune is collected, these two Luminaries will remain revealed in Wheel of Fortune's field; however, when the field is cleared only Wheel of Fortune is collected, while the others are discarded.
+Until Wheel of Fortune is collected, these two Luminaries will remain revealed in Wheel of Fortune's field, with their effects taking place as usual; however, when the field is cleared only Wheel of Fortune is collected, while the others are removed from play.

 ## 11. Justice: